debarghasom/Credit-Risk-Modeling/README.md

 - I have achieved the final model accuracy 81.5%

 ## Conclusion:
 Thus, I built the credit risk model using Python.
-I have tried different machine-learning algorithms, ie. Logistic regression, Random Forest, and Xgboost classifier. we have also done hyperparameter tuning and cross-validation.
+I have tried different machine-learning algorithms, i.e., Logistic regression, Random Forest, and Xgboost classifier.
+I have also done hyperparameter tuning and cross-validation.
 The final accuracy of the model we achieved was 81.5%.

 ## Dataset:
 - https://www.kaggle.com/uciml/default-of-credit-card-clients-dataset